Jun

 The deepest search in life, it seemed to me, the thing that in one way or another was central to all living was a man’s search to find a father, not merely the father of his flesh, not merely the lost father of his youth, but the image of a strength and wisdom external to his need and superior to his hunger, to which the belief and power of his own life could be united.

 I am trying to be more purposeful in initiating my sons into the world of masculinity, even though they are only 2 and 1 years old.
 I want them to know that they have what it takes – and that I believe that about them and will help them in their journey.
-I’m sure my sons will feel that primal bond to me as a father, and to their grandfathers and great-grandfathers.
-And through that bond they will undoubtedly inherit some of my flaws – my temper, my self-doubting, and insecurities.
+I’m sure my sons will feel that primal bond to me as a father and to their grandfathers and great-grandfathers.
+And through that bond, they will undoubtedly inherit some of my flaws – my temper, my self-doubting, and my insecurities.
 And I think that Eldredge has it right when he writes that,

 Being a father is a noble undertaking, and a terrifically hard one.
 A “hazardous conquest,” as Gabriel Marcel wrote, “which is achieved step by step over difficult country full of ambushes.”… If our earthly fathers faltered along the way, it may have been that the country they were asked to travel was more difficult than we know.
 The longer we live, the more I think we will see our fathers’ failures with compassion, and-I hope- we will see all that was good in what they were able to offer.”

 I am learning to see my father in that way, and I hope to God that my boys can say the same about me.
 I need fathering still – from my earthly father, from the men that I surround myself with, and from God – I am an unfinished man.
-And because we live in a fallen world, where thorns and sorrows grow, I have to start my understanding of masculinity in God.
+And because we live in a fallen world where thorns and sorrows grow, I have to start my understanding of masculinity in God.
 I have previously read this verse and thought it sounded rather wimpy.
-But maybe there is more strength behind than I previously read:
+But maybe there is more strength behind it than I previously read:

 Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, “Abba, Father.”
 So you are no longer a slave, but a son; and since you are a son, God has also made you also an heir.
 (Gal.
 4:6-7 NIV)